Batman’s a hero who needs no introduction.

 While the dialogue is still great, the obligatory ‘walk around and find things’ investigative section you expect from these games definitely overstays its welcome.

-Thankfully, towards the end of the episode, there’s a clever stealth section that has you scoping out a building while carefully planning takedowns for each individual henchman.
+Thankfully, towards the end of the episode there’s a clever stealth section that sees you scoping out a building while carefully planning beautifully orchestrated takedowns for each individual henchman.